Getting started investing when you’re a beginner in the stock market can be plenty intimidating at first.

 Certainty comes from this: Buying a wonderful business at an attractive price.

-If you follow these 10 steps when you start investing you’ll do just fine in the stock market.
-You’ll be able to outperform 90% of all of the professional fund managers who invest for a living.
+If you follow these 10 steps when you start investing you could do just fine in the stock market.
+You may even be able to outperform most of all of the professional fund managers who invest for a living.